Skip to main content

 • Operational Risk Management: Mitigate single points of failure in authentication infrastructure through comprehensive data export and portability capabilities

-Corbado Connect provides multiple storage deployment models to align with your organization’s data governance, compliance requirements, and operational preferences:
+Enterprise Private Cloud deployments provide multiple storage models to align with your organization’s data governance, compliance requirements, and operational preferences:

-The standard Enterprise implementation provides each customer with a dedicated S3 bucket within their isolated Corbado environment.
+The standard Enterprise Private Cloud implementation provides each customer with a dedicated S3 bucket within their single-tenant isolated Corbado environment.
 This approach delivers enterprise-grade security while minimizing operational overhead for your teams.
 Key Features:

 • Dedicated Storage: Your passkey exports are stored in an S3 bucket exclusively allocated to your organization within your dedicated Corbado installation